SUMMARY OF ADCS LITIGATION:

-The first corporation, the Alliance for the Defence of Canadian Sovereignty (see ADCS website), is at present focused on an ongoing lawsuit opposing the Government of Canada’s legislation that enables the U.S. FATCA (Foreign Account Tax Compliance Act) law.
+Our corporation, the Alliance for the Defence of Canadian Sovereignty (see ADCS website), is at present focused on an ongoing lawsuit, since 2014, opposing the Government of Canada’s legislation that enables the U.S. FATCA (Foreign Account Tax Compliance Act) law.
 The Canadian legislation mandates that Canada must hunt down and turn over, to the U.S. Internal Revenue Service (by way of Canada Revenue), Canadians the United States deems on its own to be “U.S. persons”.
 ADCS claims that the Canadian legislation violates Canada’s Constitution (sovereignty) and Charter of Rights and Freedoms.
-Our attorney is Joseph Arvay and his team in Vancouver Canada — and we will be making a submission to the Canadian Federal Court — with the Constitutional-Charter trial to take place in 2017.
-We suggest that a legal ruling in Canada against the “agreement” between Canada and the United States to implement FATCA may help to defeat both the U.S. FATCA and citizenship taxation laws.

-The four Directors of ADCS and ADCT are: Stephen Kish (Chair, Toronto Canada), John Richardson (Co-Chair, Legal Counsel, Toronto), Patricia Moon (Secretary-Treasurer, Toronto) and Carol Tapanila (Calgary, Canada).
-Three Directors have renounced U.S. citizenship and one remains a citizen of both the United States and Canada.
+The four Directors of ADCS are: Stephen Kish (Chair, Toronto Canada), John Richardson (Co-Chair, Legal Counsel, Toronto), Patricia Moon (Secretary-Treasurer, Toronto) and Carol Tapanila (Calgary, Canada).

 ADCS-ADSC CANADIAN FATCA IGA LAWSUIT: